 Recycled wool has been used in European textiles for hundreds of years.
-We get our recycled wool from both pre-consumer sources, such as factory scraps, and postconsumer ones, such as returned garments.
-Once we collect the wool, we sort it by color and mechanically shred the fibers so they can be respun into new yarn.
-Most of our recycled wool is blended with recycled polyester to increase the length of the fibers we use to create the yarn.
-Over the years we’ve used more and more recycled wool, but we’re still limited in the diversity of products we offer due to the limited yarn size and blend.
+We get our recycled wool from both post-industrial sources, such as factory scraps, and postconsumer ones, such as returned garments.
+After we collect the wool, we sort it by color and mechanically shred the fibers so they can be re-spun into new yarn.
+Most of our recycled wool is blended with recycled polyester to increase the strength of the yarn and the durability of the fabric.
+Over the years, we’ve used more and more recycled wool, but since recycled wool yarn blends are not as fine as virgin wool yarns, that limits the types of products we can offer.

 Recycled wool isn’t only in yarn.
 The Italian company Cashpad makes insulation material from recycled wool and cashmere similar to insulation you'd find in our Nano Puff® styles.
 In our Fall line, we use this warm wool insulation in our Women’s Seldom Traveled Jacket.